jmbannon/ytdl-sub/docs/presets.rst

        # episode_title: "{upload_date_standardized} - {title}"
        # episode_description: "{webpage_url}"

-In addition, you can add multiple URLs to create a single TV by using the override variables ``url2``, ``url3``, ..., ``url20``:
+In addition, you can add additional URLs to create a single TV by using the override variables ``url2``, ``url3``, ..., ``url20``:

 .. code-block:: yaml